Zhou Yongkang: Consensus among party leaders

 The new party leadership under Xi reportedly began planning the crackdown on Zhou beginning in 2012.
 Xi's 'tough talk' on corruption began immediately after his ascension to the post of General Secretary.
 In his first days in office, Xi vowed to crack down on "tigers and flies", meaning extremely powerful officials as well as petty ones.
-Xi moved quickly to set a new standard for expected behavior of party officials, issuing a series of guidelines to clean up the party bureaucracy.
-Xi may have also been concerned that Zhou might use his influence and power to turn various state security entities into tools for advancing his interests, and in the process undermine the central authority of the state.
+Xi moved quickly to set a new standard for the expected behavior of party officials, issuing a series of guidelines to clean up the party bureaucracy.
+Xi may have also been concerned that Zhou might use his influence and power to turn various state security entities into tools for advancing his interests, and in the process, undermine the central authority of the state.

 Discussions surrounding the Zhou case took place in the summer of 2013.
 In June, the Politburo of the Chinese Communist Party held a four-day-long conference in Beijing specifically to discuss Zhou Yongkang.
-During the meeting the members of China's ruling council reportedly exchanged differing viewpoints on Zhou.
-Eventually Xi Jinping and the other six members of the newly formed 18th Politburo Standing Committee came to consensus to investigate Zhou.
+During the meeting, the members of China's ruling council reportedly exchanged differing viewpoints on Zhou.
+Eventually, Xi Jinping and the other six members of the newly formed 18th Politburo Standing Committee came to a consensus to investigate Zhou.

 Zhou's case was unprecedented, as no corruption investigation had ever been initiated against a member of the elite Politburo Standing Committee.
-The last PSC member to be ousted politically was Zhao Ziyang in the aftermath of Tiananmen in 1989, and the last PSC members to be put on trial were those of the Gang of Four following the Cultural Revolution.
+The last PSC member to be ousted politically was Zhao Ziyang in the aftermath of the 1989 Tiananmen Square protests and massacre, and the last PSC members to be put on trial were those of the Gang of Four following the Cultural Revolution.

-Owing to the far-reaching impact Zhou's case would have on the party as well as the potential for intra-party conflict, Xi also reportedly sought the blessing of former General Secretary Jiang Zemin and Hu Jintao as well as other 'party elders'.
+Owing to the far-reaching impact Zhou's case would have on the party as well as the potential for intra-party conflict, Xi also reportedly sought the blessing of former CCP General Secretary Jiang Zemin and Hu Jintao, as well as other 'party elders'.
 Jiang was said to have met with Xi several times in Beijing between June and July to discuss Zhou Yongkang.
-During these meetings, Xi was said to have directly elaborated to Jiang on Zhou's alleged crimes, as well as convincing Jiang of the potential harm to the party and the state if Zhou were not brought down.
+During these meetings, Xi was said to have directly elaborated to Jiang on Zhou's alleged crimes, as well as convincing Jiang of the potential harm to the party and the state if Zhou was not brought down.
 Jiang, though initially reluctant, eventually threw his weight behind Xi.
 Jiang subsequently applauded Xi's leadership skills during a visit by former U.S. Secretary of State Henry Kissinger.
-Hu Jintao was reportedly fully supportive of investigating Zhou prior to the power transition to Xi Jinping at the 18th Party Congress.
+Hu Jintao was reportedly fully supportive of investigating Zhou before the power transition to Xi Jinping at the 18th Party Congress.
 Zhou himself reportedly sought two audiences with Xi, during which he discussed his contributions to the country and attempted to plead clemency, to no avail.